 Metallic smells coming from the water are signs of rust and sediment in the water heater.
 They may see signs of metals in the water if the property owner uses a water filtration system.
 They will notice an increase in rust and metals in the filter if they use hot water in the kitchen.

 Air and Energy has a history of providing high-quality plumbing and HVAC services since 1983.
 The family-owned service provider offers a wide variety of services to improve the home and ensure the property owner enjoys it more.
 We provide everything from heating and cooling to water heaters and generators.
-We even offer guaranteed services with warranties for all new installations.
-We provide water heater installation for property owners who have noticed the signs of a faulty water heater.
+We even offer guaranteed services with warranties for all new installations and provide water heater installation for property owners who have noticed the signs of a faulty water heater.
 Property owners can learn more about the services by contacting us for an appointment right now.

 Property owners must address issues with their water heaters if there is a major water leak.
 Several issues, such as rust and sediment, increase the risk of a cracked tank, and the property owner must review the area around the water heater for water regularly.
 If it is at least 12 years old, the water heater could become faulty and won’t perform as expected.
 If the water heater leaks, it could increase the risk of mold and mildew in the home, and if the occupants do not discover the developments quickly, the damage isn’t covered by their insurance policy.
 Reviewing signs that a water heater must be replaced helps the property owner avoid service disruptions.